 - What is the experience of firm or consultant with different types of boards?

-- E.g., public, private, nonprofit, pension fund, government entity, large organization with substantial staff, small organization with few staff
+- Public, private, nonprofit organizations, pension funds, government entities, large organizations with substantial staff, small organizations with few staff

 - What has been the actual boardroom experience of the firm or consultant?

-- E.g., involved as corporate secretary, CEO or other business executive, director, consultant to the board or a committee, general counsel or attorney
+- Experience a corporate secretary, CEO or other business executive, director, consultant to the board or a committee, general counsel or attorney

 - What experience has the firm or consultant had in actually implementing governance processes and practices?